New Testament: Johannine works

 The Gospel of John, the three Johannine epistles, and the Book of Revelation, exhibit marked similarities, although more so between the gospel and the epistles (especially the gospel and 1 John) than between those and Revelation.
 Most scholars therefore treat the five as a single corpus of Johannine literature, albeit not from the same author.

+Christian tradition identifies John the Apostle with John the Evangelist, the supposed author of the Gospel of John.
+The majority of scholars interpret John 21:24 as claiming the beloved disciple was the author of the gospel, though others interpret it to mean he was source of its traditions.
+(Note: According to Bart D. Ehrman of the University of North Carolina, none of the authors of the Gospels were eyewitnesses or even explicitly claimed to be eyewitnesses of Jesus's life.)
+Scholars such as Bart Ehrman have speculated that John 21 was an addition by either the author of chapters 1-20 or a redactor, but no manuscript evidence for this assertion has been discovered, and a growing number views it as part of the earliest text.
+The author may also claim to be a witness in 1:14 and 19:35.

-Burkett argues the gospel went through two or three "editions" before reaching its current form around AD 90–110, though more recent scholars tend to be less interested in theories about hypothetical editions or sources of the gospel.
-It speaks of an unnamed "disciple whom Jesus loved" as the source of its traditions, but according to Burkett does not say specifically that he is its author except in John 21, which is widely viewed as a later addition by either the author of chapters 1-20 or by another redactor, though Keith notes a growing minority views it as original.
-According to Méndez, the gospel gradually identifies its narrator as the beloved disciple, notably in chapter 19.
-Christian tradition identifies this disciple as the apostle John, but while this idea still has supporters, for a variety of reasons the majority of modern scholars have abandoned it or hold it only tenuously.
-It is significantly different from the synoptic gospels, with major variations in material, theological emphasis, chronology, and literary style, sometimes amounting to contradictions.
+20th century scholarship viewed John as a communal work written in stages, but recent scholarship tends to view the gospel as the product of a single author and are less interested in theories about hypothetical editions or sources of the gospel.
+Christian tradition identifies this disciple as the apostle John, but while this idea still has supporters, for a variety of reasons the majority of modern scholars have abandoned it or hold it only tenuously, though they view the beloved disciple as the source of much of John's content.
+John's usage of Mark is well in line with the rewriting methods used by Jewish authors, and the patterns of variation in the gospels are typical of ancient biographies about actual people and history.

-The author of the Book of Revelation identifies himself several times as "John". and states that he was on Patmos when he received his first vision.
+The author of the Book of Revelation identifies himself as "John". and states that he was on Patmos when he received his first vision.
 As a result, the author is sometimes referred to as John of Patmos.
 The author has traditionally been identified with John the Apostle to whom the Gospel and the epistles of John were attributed.
-It was believed that he was exiled to the island of Patmos during the reign of the Roman emperor Domitian, and there wrote Revelation.
+It was believed that he was exiled to the island of Patmos during the reign of Domitian, and wrote Revelation there.
 Justin Martyr (c.
 100–165 AD) who was acquainted with Polycarp, who had been mentored by John, makes a possible allusion to this book, and credits John as the source.
 Irenaeus (c.
 115–202) assumes it as a conceded point.
 According to the Zondervan Pictorial Encyclopedia of the Bible, modern scholars are divided between the apostolic view and several alternative hypotheses put forth in the last hundred years or so.
-Ben Witherington points out that linguistic evidence makes it unlikely that the books were written by the same person.
+Ben Witherington points out that linguistic evidence makes it unlikely that the books share the same author.